Alpha, Queensland: Mining

 On 29 May 2012 the first mine proposed to be developed in the Galilee Basin, known as the Alpha Coal Project, which is a joint development of Indian conglomerate GVK and Hancock Coal, was approved by the Government of Queensland.

 Waratah Coal is planning to develop a new mine close to the town called the China First Coal Project.
 This mine is to be built on the Bimblebox nature refuge which is home to the endangered black-throated finch.
 A counter-view is that Bimblebox is a privately owned former grazing property, now unmanaged and run wild, growing and spreading various noxious weeds.

 Waratah Coal's China First Project 2011 Environmental Impact Statement admits that there would be a range of both positive and negative effects on Alpha, and that they would "cause irreversible change to the physical landscape and the social fabric of towns."
 But it concludes that the development of mines in the vicinity of Alpha presents a unique opportunity for the town and surrounding communities to benefit from sustainable and socially acceptable development.

 Bimblebox, a feature-length documentary directed by Michael C O'Connell (Mountaintop Removal), explores the "China First" mega mine project being developed by Waratah Coal close to the town of Alpha in the Galilee basin.
 The film also examines opposition to the China First mine from the owners of the Bimblebox nature refuge which stands in the path of the proposed project.
 In a 20 March 2012 press conference Waratah coal CEO Clive Palmer accused environmental groups and the film's producers of being funded by the Central Intelligence Agency.

 Education

-Alpha State School is a government primary and secondary (Prep-10) school for boys and girls at 11 Milton Street (23.6507°S 146.6422°E).
+Alpha State School is a government primary and secondary (Prep–10) school for boys and girls at 11 Milton Street (23.6507°S 146.6422°E).
 In 2017, the school had an enrolment of 40 students with 8 teachers and 10 non-teaching staff (6 full-time equivalent).
 In 2018, the school had an enrolment of 39 students with 10 teachers and 11 non-teaching staff (6 full-time equivalent).

-The nearest secondary schools to Year 12 are in Barcaldine 140 km to the west and Emerald 169 km to the east.
+The nearest government secondary schools to Year 12 are in Barcaldine 140 km to the west and Emerald 169 km to the east.
 Alternatively, there is distance education and boarding schools.
 Alpha State School provides support to students studying Years 11 and 12 by distance education.

 Amenities

-Alpha has a tourism information centre, golf course, art gallery, showground, parks, swimming pool, tennis courts, museum, hardware store, newsagents, bank, pub, grocery store, butcher, baker, candlestick maker, post office, BP, Caltex, craft shop, hairdresser, pharmacy, hospital, police station and fire station.
+Alpha has a tourism information centre, golf course, art gallery, showground, Racecourse, parks, swimming pool, tennis courts, museum, hardware store, newsagents, bank, pub, grocery store, butcher, baker, post office, BP, Caltex, craft shop, hairdresser, pharmacy, hospital, police station and fire station.

 Barcaldine Regional Council operates a library at the Alpha town hall on Tennyson Street.

 Alpha Uniting Church is at 25 Milton Street (23.6500°S 146.6392°E).

 The Alpha branch of the Queensland Country Women's Association meets at the Uniting Church Hall at 4724 Milton Street.